jfrydell/fpp-Sync/README.md

-# fpp-LoRa
+# fpp-Sync

-Support for super long range MultiSync by using LoRa UART based modules.
+Support for super long range MultiSync by using Sync UART based modules.